Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 33 of 365. **Brave and thouthful!**
-- DAY: Sunday, narwaye cyane, pp came to visit me, i made mandazi, and it finished, went to Rochester, MN, AND MT KATO Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in
+- DAY: Sunday, narwaye cyane, pp came to visit me, i made mandazi, and it finished, went to Rocheste Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in